Fadhlih2001/NewcomersAnalysisBasedOnLabels/README.md

   *  `NUMPY` - a directory of NUMPY code
   *  `SIX` - a directory of SIX code
       Every directory contains:
-    *   `Document Clustering` - TXT file from `Tools for change CSV to TXT` that is used for Document Clustering using LDA and analyze it
+    *   `Document Clustering` - TXT file from `Tools for change CSV to TXT with delimiter` that is used for Document Clustering using LDA and analyzing it
     *   `Take Newcomers and Experts data` - Take all Newcomers and Expert issues from the dataset
-    *   `Tools for change CSV to TXT` - Change Newcomers and Experts data format to TXT For additional `NUMPY` has:
+    *   `Tools for change CSV to TXT with delimiter` - Change Newcomers and Experts data format to TXT For additional `NUMPY` has:
     *